-In terms of cut quality, the term “cut” should not be confused with both the diamond shape, which can be round, oval, cushion etc, and facet arrangement which can be brilliant or step.
+In terms of cut quality, the term “cut” should not be confused with both the diamond shape, which can be round, oval, cushion etc., and the facet arrangement which can be brilliant or step.

-The cut is the biggest indicator of a diamond’s beauty and should be made a priority over the other 3 Cs.
-A diamond with no inclusions or colour tints will still look dull if it’s not cut exceptionally well.
+The cut is the biggest indicator of a diamond’s beauty, and it should be made a priority over the other characteristics.
+A diamond with no inclusions or colour tints will still look dull if it is not cut exceptionally well.
 No precision, no brilliance and sparkle.

-Coined by a famous diamond cutter Marcel Tolkowsky back in the 1900s, the term “ideal diamond cut” refers to such proportions and angles when a diamond exhibits maximum brilliance and sparkle.
+Coined by a famous diamond cutter Marcel Tolkowsky back in the 1900s, the ideal diamond cut, also known as the Tolkowsky cut, the Tolkowsky Brilliant, the American Standard and the American Ideal Cut, refers to the proportions and angles when a diamond exhibits maximum brilliance and sparkle.

 An ideal cut diamond has excellent polish and symmetry and reflects almost all the light that enters it.
 In other words, the ideal diamond cut is the highest possible standard which is also used as a benchmark for grading all diamonds.

 While Tolkowsky’s ideal cut standards serve as a global guideline for today’s diamonds, some countries have made their modifications.
-There are at least six “ideal cut” standards being used today in the diamond industry but only three of them, including the one by Marcel Tolkowsky, are the most common.
+There are at least six “ideal cut” standards used today in the diamond industry, but only three of them, including the one by Marcel Tolkowsky, are the most common.

-A diamond’s total depth or height is measured from the surface of the table to the culet, in other words from top to bottom.
-This measurement is expressed as a percentage of the average girdle diameter (Total Depth % = Total Depth (mm) / Average Girdle Diameter x 100).
+A diamond’s total depth or height is measured from the surface of the table to the culet, in other words, from top to bottom.
+This measurement is expressed as a percentage of the average girdle diameter and calculated using the following formula: Total Depth % = Total Depth (mm) / Average Girdle Diameter x 100.

 When a diamond’s total depth is too high relative to the average girdle diameter, it is said that the diamond is too deep.
-As a result, the light doesn’t reflect properly, and the diamond looks less lively and have lower brightness compared with more proportional ones.
-In general, the deeper the cut of the stone, the duller it looks.
+As a result, the light does not reflect properly, and the diamond looks less lively, having lower brightness compared to more proportional ones.
+In general, the deeper the cut of the stone, the duller it is.

 Moreover, deep cut diamonds look smaller than ideal cut diamonds of the same carat weight when set in a mounting.
-This effect appears because the cutter sacrifices of the stone’s width to achieve a greater depth.
-When the stone is set in a mounting, the additional depth is hidden in it so the only visible part is the diamond’s top, which is smaller than of the ideal cut diamond.
+This effect appears because the cutter sacrifices the stone’s width to achieve a greater depth.
+When the stone is set in a mounting, the additional depth is hidden as the only visible part is the diamond’s top, which is smaller than the ideal cut diamond.

 When a diamond’s total depth is too low relative to the average girdle diameter, it is said that the diamond is too shallow or spread (spready).

-The reason for shallow cut diamonds is to make them look bigger as from above spready diamonds look wider than normal and it seems that they are of larger carat size.
-Sadly, some shoppers blindly focus on “bigger and cheaper” diamonds without thinking of the overall beauty of the stone and the money they simply waste on such stones.
+The reason for shallow cut diamonds is to make them look bigger as from above spready diamonds look wider, and it seems that they are of larger carat weight.
+Sadly, some shoppers blindly focus on “bigger and cheaper” diamonds without thinking of the overall beauty of the stone and the money they waste on such stones.